publiccodenet/about/activities/documentation/about-file-names.md

 type: Guide
 ---

-# Naming files in the about
+# Naming files for about.publiccode.net

-All files in the about have to be descriptive of their content.
+All files in About have to be descriptive of their content.

 Filenames are lowercase with dashes to separate words.